Food as medicine

 Bee pollen has been shown to have many beneficial effects.
 One of them is that it ameliorates raised blood sugar.
 It does this by slowing the action of alpha-glucosidase, the enzyme in the gut that breaks down carbs[6].

-It is now well established that natural honey consumption, not the commercialised product found in supermarkets, actually lowers fasting blood glucose; this is probably due to the action of pollens found in the unprocessed nectar.
+It is now well established that natural honey consumption but not the commercialised product found in supermarkets, actually lowers fasting blood glucose; this is probably due to the action of pollens remaining in the unprocessed nectar.

 Diabetic retinopathy

 The prevalence of blindness from diabetes has continued to soar in the world in the last twenty years; with nearly two million Americans for example now affected.
-It's affecting young and old.
+It's reaching young and old alike.

 Four out of ten adults, forty and older suffering from the disease have diabetic retinopathy[7].